 Back in 2014 it seemed like a quirky twist of fate when two breweries opened on the same street in a supposedly sleepy suburb.
 When a third brewery joined the original duo on Murray Street, folks began to take notice.
-Now with four unique operations on “Brewers Row,” beer lovers agree that Port Moody is anything but sleepy—it’s a destination.
+Now with five unique operations on “Brewers Row,” beer lovers agree that Port Moody is anything but sleepy—it’s a destination.

 Call this the BC Ale Micro-Trail.
-Where else can you visit four breweries on a three-block stretch of the same street?
+Where else can you visit five breweries on a three-block stretch of the same street?
 According to Google Maps, it will only take you five minutes to stroll Brewers Row from end to end—but of course, you’ll want to stop at each of the breweries along the way.

 Walking west to east, the starting point is Moody Ales, the second brewery to open here back in 2014.
 As its name implies, this brewery focuses on ales of all types.
 The welcoming tasting room and patio area out front will keep you more than satisfied until you feel the need to stretch your legs.